Topper Returns: Plot

 Eventually, the threads come together.
-Topper and Ghost-Gail manage to get her body back from a small ship a short distance offshore from the water cave.
+Topper and Ghost-Gail manage to retrieve her body from a small ship a short distance offshore from the water cave.
 The body is returned to the mansion and, despite the comic total confusion of the detective, Topper states that the killer must have been the person who was standing nearest the fireplace when Lillian was about to talk, and that person was none other than Mr. Carrington.

-Mr. Carrington escapes, gets in a car, and drives off.
-Ghost-Gail gets into Topper's sports car and goes in pursuit.
+Mr. Carrington escapes the room and drives off in a car.
+Ghost-Gail climbs into Topper's sports car in pursuit.
 Eddie is in the back seat, terrified that the car is being driven at top speed on winding roads with an invisible driver.
-Mr. Carrington, being followed in hot pursuit, eventually loses control, and his car leaves the road and crashes into a tree.
+Mr. Carrington, being followed in hot pursuit, eventually loses control.
+His car leaves the road and crashes into a tree.
 He dies and becomes a ghost himself.
-Before anyone else arrives, Ghost-Gail browbeats Ghost-Carrington into writing a letter to Ann, confessing that he is not her father, but her father's business partner.
+Before anyone arrives, Ghost-Gail browbeats Ghost-Carrington into writing a letter to Ann, confessing that he is not her father, but her father's business partner.
 Her father died in the mine together with Ann's mother, and he has been impersonating Carrington in order to kill Ann and keep the fortune for himself.

 Ghost-Gail gives the letter to Topper when the other characters arrive at the crash scene, and Topper hands it to Ann.
 Clara Topper sees that Cosmo was mostly telling the truth about his adventures with the two young ladies, and Bob and Ann comfort each other.
 Eddie quits, and Clara convinces the maid Emily to drive the Toppers home.
 Ghost-Gail thanks Eddie for the help, then Ghost-Carrington apologizes for dumping him in the water.
 This scares Eddie, who runs so fast he passes the Toppers' car.